MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

       ![Screenshot of the Manage OneLake data access (preview) feature on the menu bar in Fabric.](./Images/manage-onelake-roles.png)

-14. Select new role on the **Manage OneLake data access (preview) screen that appears.
+14. Select new role on the **Manage OneLake data access (preview)** screen that appears.

       ![Screenshot of the new role functionality in the manage OneLake data access feature.](./Images/create-onelake-role.png)

-15. Create a new role called **publicholiday** that can only access the publicholidays folder as shown in the screenshot below.
+15. Create a new role called **publicholidays** that can only access the publicholidays folder as shown in the screenshot below.

       ![Screenshot of the folder assignment in the manage OneLake data access feature.](./Images/new-data-access-role.png)

-16. When the role finishes creating, select **Assign role** and assign the role to your second user and select **Save**.
+16. When the role finishes creating, select **Assign role** and assign the role to your second user, click **Add** and select **Save**.

        ![Screenshot of the folder assignment in the manage OneLake data access feature.](./Images/assign-role.png)

+17. Return to the browser where you're logged in as the second user.
+Ensure you're still on the page where the lakehouse is open.
+Refresh the browser.
-17. Select the **publicholidays** table and wait for the data to load.
+18. Select the **publicholidays** table and wait for the data to load.
-18. Note that the user doesn't have access to any other data in the lakehouse because they were assigned to the custom role that permits them to see only data in the publicholidays table, not any of the files or folders.
+19. Note that the user doesn't have access to any other data in the lakehouse because they were assigned to the custom OneLake data access role that permits them to see only data in the publicholidays table, not data in any of the other tables, files or folders.

        ![Screenshot of the what the OneLake data access role allows the user to see.](./Images/custom-role-view.png)